catswe/KANditioned/README.md

-## KANditioned: Fast, Generalizable Training of KANs via Lookup Interpolation and Parallel Scan Reparameterization
+## KANditioned: Fast, Generalizable Training of KANs via Lookup Interpolation and FFT Convolution

 <!-- # Fast and generalizable training of Kolmogorov-Arnold Network (KAN) via look up tables and prefix-sum reparameterization.  -->

 <!-- ### TL;DR: This KAN implementation uses a linear spline with uniformly spaced control points and reparameterizes from a B-spline to a cumulative ReLU-based spline for better optimization conditioning.
 Training is accelerated using a parallel prefix-sum and fast interpolation via parameter lookup between the two nearest basis functions. -->